1GN1tE/RPC_Service/README.md

 ### Windows
 - Clone the repo where you want to install.
-- Open a shell(powershell/command prompt) as administrator and Run `install.bat`
+- Run `install.bat` as administrator

 ### Setting up SSH
 **VM**